aliwatters/sandbox/2021/github-actions/README.md

 Made it work! -- unblocked!

-Note: the broken actions were due to `\n` in the copy and paste of the `exported.txt` values.
+Note: the broken actions were due to `\n` in the copy and paste of the `exported.txt` values in the secret -- avoid that and all works!

 ```
 [login.ubuntu.com]